tiyd-python-2015-01/curriculum/assignments/currency-converter/README.md

 ### Steps:

 * Create a function called `convert` that takes a dictionary called `rates`, a number called `value`, a string called `from`, and a string called `to`.
+Make sure than when you call `convert` with `from` and `to` being equal, the return value is the same as `value`.

-The dictionary should contain a list of tuples, with each tuple containing a currency code you can convert from, a currency code you can convert to, and a rate.
+* The `rates` dictionary should contain a list of tuples, with each tuple containing a currency code you can convert from, a currency code you can convert to, and a rate.

   ```py
   [("USD", "EUR", 0.74)]